bmsookim/wide-residual-network/README.md

 - scripts       : Directory where the run file scripts are contained

 ## How to run
-You can train each dataset of either cifar10, cifar100 by running the script below.
+You can train each dataset of either cifar10, cifar100, svhn by running the script below.
 ```bash
 $ sudo sh scripts/[:dataset]_train.sh